 Dance Workshop

-Three Worlds of Dance: Hasidic, Yiddish, Balfolk
+Three Worlds of Dance – Hasidic, Yiddish, Balfolk

 August 11 - 15, 2026

-10 a.m. - 1 p.m. & 3 - 6 p.m. | all levels
+10 a.m. - 1 p.m. & 3 - 6 p.m. | open to all

-with Vivien ZellerEli Benedict & Andreas Schmitges
+with Eli Benedict, Lena Anseeuw & Andreas Schmitges

-This year, we’re trying something new and very exciting with the Dance Orchestra and Dance Workshops.
+This year, we’re trying something new and very exciting with the Dance Workshop and Dance Orchestra.
 Yiddish tantshayzer (dance houses) have been springing up all around Europe and North America and Yiddish dancing is in the middle of an amazing comeback.
 This new Yiddish dance scene occasionally crosses paths with the international Balfolk scene – an incredibly vibrant current dance and music culture based on various European dance traditions that is hugely popular among young people.
 We thought it was high time to bring these two dance worlds together in one place, and what better place than at Yiddish Summer Weimar?

 Since you can’t have too much of a good thing, we’ll also be diving into contemporary Hassidic dance and dance music.
 This is a living tradition that goes very deep inside each dancer and then emerges with astounding sensuality, energy, freedom and ecstasy.

-What makes the Dance Workshop at Yiddish Summer Weimar so special?
 First, it’s wall-to-wall dancing, with clear instruction by dance masters who are deep into their dance cultures and share their knowledge and experience with you, Next, it’s the nightly dance and music jam sessions/parties that take place in cafés and other public spaces in Weimar and fill the summer nights with their joy and energy.
 Then, it’s the unique opportunity to dance to the live music of a 35-piece Dance Orchestra that really rocks.
 And finally, it’s the public Dance Ball that culminates not only the workshop but the entire Yiddish Summer Weimar 2026 festival, where everything comes together in one last, amazing night.

-What can you expect from this year’s Dance Workshop?
 We’ll be exploring three different styles and repertoires this year: music for traditional, secular Yiddish dance, music for contemporary Hassidic dance, and music for Balfolk dance.
-Read more about each of these repertoires below:
+You can read more about these worlds of dance and music below.

 About Yiddish Dance & Dance Music